 Thrive profiling is used to identify and prioritise need for wellbeing provision alongside a new developed wellbeing referral form, designed after discussions with the Mental Health Support Team.
 The Thrive Approach, Talkabout, Socially Speaking, Zones of Regulation are the main programmes that Pioneer use to support groups and individuals in both whole class and small group settings as needed.
-The Federation uses its combined knowledge from The Thrive Approach and zones of regulation training under the leadership of the SENDCO to generate Thrive action plans that run as part of or in addition to SEND plans.
+A member of staff at East Hoathly is undertaking Emotional Literacy Support Assistant training in Spring 24.The Federation uses its combined knowledge from The Thrive Approach, emotional regulation and ELSA training under the leadership of the SENDCO to generate action plans that run as part of or in addition to SEND plans.
 PPG funding is also used to support this provision.

 Park Mead is supported by the Mental Health Support Team (MHST).
-This year we were able to access Worry Busters group provision and support for the parental coffee mornings providing a 6 week 'Supporting Children with Anxiety' workshop for parents.
+This year we were able to access Worry Busters group provision and support for 3 parental coffee mornings and workshops.